onitecsoft/smarti.to.js/README.md

 "ss"   - seconds (2 digits)
 "t"    - A/P
 "tt"   - AM/PM
-"a"    - week day name of "a" array defined in culture configuration
+"a"    - week day from "a" array defined in culture configuration
-"aa"   - week day name of "aa" array defined in culture configuration
+"aa"   - week day from "aa" array defined in culture configuration
-"aaa"  - week day name of "aaa" array defined in culture configuration
+"aaa"  - week day from "aaa" array defined in culture configuration
 ```

 Custom patterns can be defined in smarple.to.{culture-name}.js file